LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 Instead of manually executing those commands each time you want to compile your code, it is recommended you use a build utility like "make" for OS X and Linux or "nmake" for Windows.
 Both of these utilities are very powerful and you should explore their documentation.
-The Lasso source tree has an exmaple of both a `make file
+The Lasso source tree has an example of both a `make file
 <http://source.lassosoft.com/svn/lasso/lasso9_source/trunk/makefile>`_ and an
 `nmake file